 At the heart of AI is the algorithm, which processes data and generates insights.
 Some common algorithms relate to learnability (the ability of Netflix or Amazon to learn customer preferences and serve new recommendations), voice recognition (smart speakers), and real-world sensor detection (self-driving cars).

-These should be tested thoroughly with model validation, successful learnability, algorithm effectiveness, and core understanding in mind.
-If there’s any issue with the algorithm, there are sure to be more serious consequences down the road.
+A strong AI testing strategy should thoroughly review model validation, successful learnability and algorithm effectiveness.
+Any issue with the algorithm can lead to more serious consequences down the road.

-Just like any other software platform, AI systems require intensive performance and security testing, along with regulatory compliance testing.
-Without proper testing, niche security breaches (using voice recordings to fool voice recognition software, or chat bot manipulation) will become more common.
+Just like any other software platform, QA for AI systems requires intensive performance and security testing as well as regulatory compliance testing.
+Niche security breaches - from chat bot manipulation to using voice recordings to fool voice recognition software - become more common without proper AI testing.

-AI systems are built to hook into other systems and solve problems in a much larger context.
-For all of these integrations to work correctly, it’s necessary to perform a complete assessment of the AI system and its various connection points.
-With more and more systems absorbing AI characteristics, it’s vital that they’re tested carefully.
+Keep in mind when testing artificial intelligence systems that AI machines are built to hook into other systems and solve problems in a much larger context.
+Seamless, functional integrations require a complete assessment of the AI system, including its various connection points, during AI testing.

-The goal of ML systems is to acquire knowledge on their own, without being explicitly programmed.
+The goal of ML systems is to acquire knowledge on their own without being explicitly programmed.
 This requires a consistent stream of data to be fed into the system - a much more dynamic approach that traditional testing is based on (fixed input = fixed output).
-Accordingly, QA experts will need to think differently about implementing test strategies for ML systems.
+Because of this, QA experts must think differently about testing ML applications when creating their AI testing strategy.

-Training data is the set of data that is used to train the model for the system.
+QA for AI testing relies on training data, the set of data that trains the system’s model.
 In this data set, the input data is supplied along with the anticipated output.
 This is typically prepared by collecting data in a semi-automated way.

 Testing data is a subset of the training data, logically built to test all the possible combinations and determine how well your model is trained.
-Based on the results of the test data set, the model will be fine-tuned.
+The model can be fine-tuned based on the results of the test data set.

-Test suites should be created to validate the system’s model.
-The principal algorithm analyzes all of the data provided, looks for specific patterns, and uses the results to develop optimal parameters for creating the model.
+Testing AI applications must include test suites designed to validate the system’s model.
+The principal algorithm analyzes all of the data provided, looks for specific patterns and uses the results to develop optimal parameters for creating the model.
 From there, it is refined as the number of iterations and the richness of the data increases.

-QA engineers are used to expressing the results of testing in terms of quality, such as defect leakage or the severity of defects.
-But the validation of models based on machine algorithms will produce approximations - not exact results.
-The engineers and stakeholder will need to determine the acceptable level of assurance, within a certain range, for each outcome.
+QA engineers can express the results of an AI testing strategy in terms of quality, such as defect leakage or the severity of defects.
+But the validation of models based on machine algorithms only produce approximations - not exact results.
+The engineers and stakeholder must determine the acceptable level of assurance, within a certain range, for each outcome.